 Additionally, in May 2015, the U.S. Court of Appeals for the Second Circuit issued its decision in Madden v.
-Midland Funding, LLC, where the court interpreted the scope of federal preemption under the National Bank Act ("NBA")

-and held that a nonbank assignee of a loan originated by a national bank was not entitled to the benefits of federal preemption of claims of usury.
+Midland Funding, LLC, where the court interpreted the scope of federal preemption under the National Bank Act ("NBA") and held that a nonbank assignee of a loan originated by a national bank was not entitled to the benefits of federal preemption of claims of usury.
 The Second Circuit's decision is binding on federal courts located in Connecticut, New York, and Vermont, but the decision could also be adopted by other courts.
 The Madden decision created some uncertainty as to whether non-bank entities purchasing loans originated by a bank may rely on federal preemption of state usury laws, which created an increased risk of litigation by plaintiffs challenging the interest rates charged in accordance with the terms of loans.
 The Madden decision, and any decisions with similar findings, may substantially reduce a Strategic Program service provider's operating efficiency and/or attractiveness to investors, possibly resulting in a decline in operating results for the service provider, which could in turn adversely affect our business, financial condition and results of operations.

 On May 25, 2020, the Office of the Comptroller of the Currency (the "OCC") issued a final rule reaffirming the enforceability of the interest rate terms of national banks' loans following their sale, assignment, or transfer.
 The FDIC followed suit with a final rule on June 25, 2020, that similarly reaffirmed the enforceability of the interest rate terms of loans made by state-chartered banks and insured branches of foreign banks (collectively, state banks) following the sale, assignment, or transfer of a loan.
 The rules also provide that whether interest on a loan is permissible is determined at the time the loan is made, and is not affected by a change in state law, a change in the relevant commercial paper rate, or the sale, assignment, or other transfer of the loan.
 These rules have been challenged by state attorneys general.
 On May 11, 2021, the U.S. Senate voted 52-47 to repeal the "true lender" rule adopted by the OCC.
-On June 24, 2021, the U.S. Senate resolution was passed by the U.S. House of Representatives by a vote of 218 to 208.
-On June 30, 2021, President Biden signed a joint resolution to revoke the OCC's true lender rule.
+The U.S. Senate resolution is expected to pass the U.S. House of Representatives.
 Repeal of the OCC rule is expected to create uncertainty regarding whether state or federal laws apply to the Bank's loans originated in the marketplace with the assistance of our Strategic Program service providers.